 Absence of appropriate nutrition in the early years impacts the growth, well-being and brain development of the child.
 In 2015, early childhood development was included in the Sustainable Development Goals, reaffirming its growing status in the global development agenda

 Focusing on early childhood care, and prevention of nutrient deficiencies have long-term and widespread benefits for individuals and societies.
-Sampark runs creches – day care centers in Bangalore, for children of construction workers in the age group of above 6 months and under 14 years.
+Sampark runs 26 creches – day care centers in Bangalore, for children of construction workers in the age group of above 6 months and under 14 years.
 Creches offer a safe environment and ensure cognitive, social and emotional development of a child.
-They recieve nutritional and immunization support, and a stimulating environment to learn with fun through a non-formal education programme.
-Since 2007, Sampark has established about 50 creches in various labour colonies in Bangalore and has reached out to more than 9,000 children of construction workers
+They receive nutritional and immunization support, and a stimulating environment to learn with fun through a non-formal education programme.
+Since 2007, Sampark has established about 50 creches in various labour colonies in Bangalore and has reached out to more than 55,000 children of construction workers

 Health check-ups are conducted periodically to check for illnesses, nutritional status and gaps in growth of children.
 Regular diseases like cough, cold, skin rash, fever are identified, and medicines are prescribed by doctors.

 Linkages with Public health centres(PHC) or hospitals are done for children who need regular treatment and medication.
 Children are linked to PHCs to receive their age-appropriate immunization.
 Follow-up is done with parents to ensure they are taken on a timely basis.
 Children receive multivitamins and supplements to tackle iron deficiency and to ensure better absorption of nutrients.